Your pictures: Flags - BBC News

 -

-And finally, a photograph by Helena Howen of prayer flags in her garden.
-The next theme is "gardening" and the deadline for your entries is 3 June.
+And finally, a picture by Melani Joubert.
+The next theme is "out of focus", and the deadline for your entries is 15 March.
 If you would like to enter, send your pictures to yourpics@bbc.co.uk.
-Further details and terms can be found by following the link below this gallery.
+Further details and terms can be found by following the link below this gallery or go to http://www.bbc.co.uk/inpictures and look for Share your photo.